yehudasa/rgw-object-broker/README.md

 ### Assumptions
 - Gk-cluster-deploy was written and tested on Fedora 25 and RHEL 7.
 - A [Google Cloud Platform](https://cloud.google.com/compute/) account.
+- The following `gcloud config` variables are set:
+  1. `account`
+  2. `project`
+  3. `zone`

 ### Topology
-There are two primary systems that make up this demonstration They are the Broker and its colocated CNS Object store.
+There are two primary systems that make up this demonstration.
+They are the Broker and its colocated CNS Object store.
 It should be noted that the Broker can be implemented to run anywhere.
 These components fill the role of our micro-service provider.
-It is only for the purpose of this demo that we decided deploy the Broker and the CNS Cluster in the same location
+It is only for the purpose of this demo that we decided deploy the Broker and the CNS Cluster in the same location.

-- This system will consist of *at least* 4 GCE instances.  **Each minion instance MUST have an additional raw block device.**
+This system will consist of *at least* 4 GCE instances.  **Each minion instance MUST have an additional raw block device.**

-A second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed This cluster will be our micro-server client
+Our second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed.
+This system will be run locally in a Kubernetes *all-in-one* cluster and is where consumers of our storage service will be located.
 Please refer to the [command flow diagram](docs/diagram/control-diag.md) for a more in depth look at these systems.

-- This system will be run locally in a Kubernetes *all-in-one* cluster.

 ## Setup